ua-gist-open-source/postgis-docker-setup/README.md

 Connect to localhost, port 5432 with a postgres host.
 Use  `pgadmin` for this class.

+### 2) Create a table

+### 3) Test table persistence
+Restart docker container.
+Reconnect to database.
+Is table there?
+Why not?

-### 2) Configure postgis to store data on the host rather than the container.
+### 4) Configure postgis to store data on the host rather than the container.

 We want to use a local directory to serve sample data through geoserver but in order to do that, we need to do a little housecleaning and prep first.